Milliman-PRM/qlikview-hosting/WebApps/MillFrame/UserGuidesMasterVersions/README.txt

 This folder contains the "source of truth" documents for user guides.
 Word(or maybe other) formats stored here are translated to HTML (with in-line images) and copied to each applications "UserGuide" directory.
 The HTML contained in the applications user guide directory is deployed along with the code.

-As of current we use PanDoc to translate the docx files to image inlined HTML using
+As of current we use PanDoc to translate the docx files to image inlined HTML using (get our copy @ S:\PRM\PRM_IT\MillFrame\Software Component Installs)

 pandoc SourceDocument -o TargetDocument --self-contained